contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/05_store/02_entity-stores/03_edit-data.md

 To restore a backup, select a backup from the **Backups** list in the left panel, and click on the **Restore** button.

-> **Note**: restoring a backup will overwrite any existing data stored in you Entity Store.
+> **Note**: restoring a backup will overwrite any existing data stored in your Entity Store.
 We recommend creating a backup of your current Entity Store before restoring a previous backup.

 ![Restore a backup](images/restore-a-backup.jpg "Restore a backup")